Yuliia-Kruta/simple-python-apps/README.md

 To get a local copy up and running, follow these simple steps:
 <br/>

-Clone the text-adventure-game-branch branch.<br/>
+Clone the <code>simple-python-apps</code> repository and fetch only the text-adventure-game-branch branch:<br/>
-Run the text_game_robust.py script.
+git clone -b text-adventure-game-branch --single-branch https://github.com/Yuliia-Kruta/simple-python-apps.git<br/>
+Navigate to the project directory and run the <code>text_game_robust.py</code> script.

 <h2>License</h2>
 Distributed under the MIT License.
 See LICENSE for more information.